AnimMouse/animmouse-website/content/post/how-to-enable-zram-in-linux-mint.md

 ---
-title: "How to Enable zRAM in Linux Mint"
+title: How to Enable zRAM in Linux Mint
-description: "Configure zRAM swap on Linux Mint"
+description: Configure zRAM swap on Linux Mint
 date: 2021-06-03T00:37:37+08:00
 tags:
   - Linux Mint